MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/page-diagnostics-for-spo.md

     |**Improvement opportunities** |Yellow |Test result falls outside the baseline value and could be contributing to performance issues.
 Test-specific criteria may apply.|
     |**Attention required** |Red |Test result falls outside the baseline value and is affecting page performance.
 Follow remediation guidance.|

-    Each failed check has its own "Learn more" link that will take you to the details behind that rule and how to remediate the issue.

     ![Page diagnostics](media/pagediag-results-general.PNG)

 1. A [**Network trace**](#how-to-use-the-network-trace-tab) tab provides details about page build requests and responses.